-India faces an enormous challenge to transition to a low carbon energy future.
-The world’s second most populous country and third largest economy is still dependent on fossil fuels for more than 90% of its primary energy needs.
-Energy demand is projected to triple between 2012 and 2040.
+India faces a significant challenge to transition to a low carbon energy future.
+The world’s second most populous country and sixth largest economy is still dependent on fossil fuels for more than 88% of its primary energy needs.
+India is projected to become the world’s most populous country in 2023 and its energy consumption is forecast to nearly double by 2040.
 The steep growth curve reflects a continued rise in energy needs per capita as wealth grows with development.
 Currently, India’s per capita energy needs are less than one third of the global average.

-The country has the world’s fourth largest reserves of coal which continues to dominate the country’s primary energy mix (56%), mainly used for power generation.
-Oil provides 30%, which is mostly imported and used principally for transport and industry.
-Natural gas at 6% is primarily used for power generation and by industry.
+The country has the world’s fifth largest reserves of coal which continues to dominate the country’s primary energy mix (51%), mainly used for power generation.
+Oil provides about 30% of the mix, mostly imported and used principally for transport and industry.
+Natural gas at nearly 8% is primarily used for power generation and by industry.
 Half the gas volumes come from rapidly growing imports of LNG and the rest from domestic production.
 Biomass is used for residential heating and cooking in villages.

-The country stepped up its climate ambitions at COP26 when Prime Minister Narendra Modi announced a Five Point Action Plan that went beyond the current National Energy Plan (NEP) which will require revision with further policy reform and structural change.
-He announced India will achieve net zero emissions by 2070 and set four goals to be met by 2030:
+India used the occasion of COP 26 in 2021 to publicly step up its climate ambition, with Prime Minister Narendra Modi announcing a Five Point Action Plan that went beyond the country’s existing National Energy Plan (NEP).
+He announced India would achieve net zero emissions by 2070 and set four goals to be met by 2030:

 - Cut carbon intensity to less than 45% of 2005.
-At the time, commitments under the Paris Agreement were for 33-35% reduction over the same period.
+Previous commitments from 2015 under the Paris Agreement were for a 33-35% reduction over the same period.